 Rite Aid Corporation is one of the nation's leading drugstore chains with nearly 4,800 stores in 31 states and the District of Columbia.
 The University of Pittsburgh School of Pharmacy partners with Rite Aid to provide a unique resident opportunity at Rite Aid #1944 in the Shaler area of Pittsburgh, PA.
 The Rite Aid Corporation-Rite CareSM Center of Excellence in Pittsburgh serve as a primary teaching laboratory for our residents.
 Our residents work closely with clinical pharmacists and staff to provide care, educate student pharmacists and medical residents while helping to advance and grow the patient care practice.
 Residents are able to work with the Rite Aid Corporate Clinical Management Team to learn how clinical programs are designed and managed in a large corporation.

-Giant Eagle is a regional supermarket chain with stores in Pennsylvania, Mary-land, West Virginia, and Ohio.
+Giant Eagle is a regional supermarket chain with stores in Pennsylvania, Maryland, West Virginia, and Ohio.
 At Giant Eagle Pharmacy, our residents will gain patient care and management skills through active participation in dispensing procedures as well as the provision of medication therapy management services to patients.
 In addition to comprehensive medication therapy management, the resident will be actively involved with diabetes education, community outreach programs, and immunizations.
-The resident will also have the ability to work side-by-side with a registered dietician and other members of the Giant Eagle Team.
+The resident will also have the ability to work side-by-side with members of the Giant Eagle Team as they grow patient care services.

 The Grace Lamsam Pharmacy Program for the Underserved, established under the auspices of the University of Pittsburgh School of Pharmacy, provides clinical pharmacy services for the homeless, working poor, uninsured, and underinsured.
 This program partners with a diverse group of community safety net providers (Health Care for the Homeless, North Side Christian Health Center and the Program for Health Care to Underserved Populations) in the Pittsburgh area to provide a broad range of pharmacy services that enhance patient care.
 The program assists over 6,000 individual patients annually whose healthcare needs are beyond their financial means.